Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 # Significant Predictors:

 **Parks Mobility:**
-**Significant positive effect, suggesting that increases in park mobility are associated with higher NO2 levels.**
+-Significant positive effect, suggesting that increases in park mobility are associated with higher NO2 levels.
-#### For a 1 percent from baseline increase in parks_percent_change_from_baseline, we estimate the mean of NO2 percentage increase by 0.06593 after controlling for transit station, residential mobilities, and days of the week.
+- For a 1 percent from baseline increase in parks_percent_change_from_baseline, we estimate the mean of NO2 percentage increase by 0.06593 after controlling for transit station, residential mobilities, and days of the week.

 **Transit Stations Mobility:**
 - Significant negative effect, indicating that increased transit station mobility is associated with lower NO2 levels.
 - For a 1 percent increase from baseline in transit stations percent change, we estimate the mean of NO2 percentage to decrease by 0.37814, after controlling for  parks, residential mobilities, and days of the week.